 - Debate current issues and possible solutions with your fellow Liberals from across Canada; and

 - Participate in and be kept informed on upcoming events and activities.

 Those rights and opportunities come with the expectation that you will do your part in advancing our shared objectives.
 We are all unpaid volunteers who donate our time and money to the Liberal cause because we believe that a Liberal-led government represents the best and more realistic hope for a fair, prosperous and sustainable future for ourselves, our families, our community and our nation.
-Our members vary widely in the constraints on their time, health and financial, as well as the competing interests and obligations among which they must divide their available time.
+Our supporters vary widely in the constraints on their time, health and financial resources, as well as the competing interests and obligations among which they must divide their available time.
 Some are active all year round while others pitch in mainly during election campaigns.

-Members contribute in various ways, including:
+Supporters contribute in various ways, including: